There’s noise on the web that Google is censoring Negative Hillary Clinton searches.

 If you are a conspiracy nut – you might want to switch to Bing.

-Google has a contact point for those who think a predictive search result is ‘offensive’ and list a few help points but none seem to be ‘if you are a celeb in the UK with negative rumours, we’ll clean them up for you even if you is dead, or convicted’.
+Google has a contact point for those who think a predictive search result is ‘offensive’ and list a few help points, but none seems to be ‘if you are a celeb in the UK with negative rumours, we’ll clean them up for you even if you are dead, or convicted.’